-Welcome to The Teacher Book Awards 2018, a new and unique book awards run purely by teachers and using modern technology to give classroom teachers control over which books take home the prizes.
+Welcome to The Teacher Book Awards 2019, we are back with a unique book awards run purely by teachers and using modern technology to give classroom teachers control over which books take home the prizes.
 We have no judging panel, no recommended reading lists and no control over the final decisions it will be decided entirely by teachers up and down the United Kingdom.
 So how will it work?

 We have split our awards into 7 categories.
 These are;

 Teachers will be able to vote until the end of 2019 for any book published in that year in any of the categories above.
 We will be using an online voting tool that will be quick, simple and easy to use and will collect all the nominations from across the country at the end of the year.
 January will see the shortlist of winners released and the final voting process will begin.
 This will be done purely democratically with the 5 books with the highest number of votes at the end of December going through to the final.
 We have recently opened the voting on our fantastic short list and look forward to seeing which of these wonderful texts will come out on top.
 We are hoping to host an awards evening but this largely rests on the support we get from the teacher population and the wider education sector.